zonca/italianschoolsd-website/site/content/travel-to-italy.md

 ---

 Italian school of San Diego has partnered with [Vero Viaggio](https://www.veroviaggio.com/about) to offer trips to Italy where the language experience is first.
-The "Italian immersion experiences" organized by Vero Viaggio feature Italian group classes with native instructors, small-group semi-private classes (split by fluency) and more traditional guided tours and experiences like cooking classes or wine tasting, all in Italian.
+The "Italian immersion experiences" organized by Vero Viaggio feature Italian group classes with native instructors, small-group semi-private classes (split by fluency) over a meal and more traditional guided tours and experiences like cooking classes or wine tasting, all in Italian.
 Their destinations are off the beaten path, with the purpose of providing a more genuine experience of life in Italy.

 Vero Viaggio's trips are for groups of adults up to 10 travelers to maintain a personal, small-group environment.

 All students of Italian school have a 10% discount on all "Italian immersion experiences" by Vero Viaggio.

 Vero Viaggio welcomes all levels of Italian learners, even beginners.
 Italian school will also launch a set of intensive classes starting in March specifically dedicated to people travelling to Italy, to help you make the most of your trip.

-During the "Italian immersion experiences" there will be the opportunity to have Italian classes both in group and semi-private classes where participants are grouped by level and practice their Italian over a meal.

 Here are the tours currently available: